 How to provide relief to the allergy

 Even today, there is no cure for polyester allergy.
-On the other hand, there are over-the-counter and prescription medications that can be given to help ease the symptoms.
+On the other hand, use over-the-counter and prescription medications to help ease the symptoms.
 As a first aid measure to provide relief to the symptoms, you can provide antihistamines, calamine lotion and steroid creams.
 Do not forget to apply a wet compress over the affected area and encourage the individual to take cool baths.
 These are effective in relieving the itchiness and discomfort caused by the allergic contact dermatitis.

 The best way to prevent an allergic reaction is to instruct the individual to avoid any product that contains polyester.
 This can be difficult due to the popularity of synthetic polyester in the market among linens and clothing.
 On the other hand, there are other materials that can serve as alternatives such as silk and cotton.